Airport-Data.com

 • EKVL Airport - 3 de Havilland DHC-1 Chipmunks at a small 3-plane airshow at the former Vaerloese Air Base in Denmark (OY-ATF, -AVF, -ALD).
 This was the first time aircraft landed at the airfield since the location became a civilian area. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen

-• EKVL Airport - The Terminal at the closed Vaerloese Air Base in Denmark.
-The terminal was built in 1977/1979 and was demolished a few years after the photo was taken.
-The dark/light grey operations bunker to the left remained. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen
+• EKVL Airport - The Jonstrup entrance, the southern entrance of the closed Vaerloese Air Base in Denmark.
+The signs were later removed and the building was later demolished. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen